-- An internal assessment by the institution on internal governance, risk management, stress testing frameworks, business model and strategy, known as Internal Capital and Liquidity Adequacy Assessment Process ('ICAAP / ILAAP') - A supervisory review and evaluation process ('SREP'), of which its key purpose is to ensure that institutions have adequate arrangements, strategies, processes and mechanisms, as well as capital and liquidity to ensure a sound management and coverage of their risks to which they are or might be exposed to.
+- An internal assessment by the institution on internal governance, risk management, stress testing frameworks, business model and strategy, known as Internal Capital and Liquidity Adequacy Assessment Process ('ICAAP / ILAAP') - A Supervisory Review and Evaluation Process ('SREP'), of which its key purpose is to ensure that institutions have adequate arrangements, strategies, processes and mechanisms, as well as capital and liquidity to ensure a sound management and coverage of their risks to which they are or might be exposed to.
 This includes risks arising from stress testing exercises and risks an institution may pose to the financial system.

-The Bank will prepare and submit its ICAAP / ILAAP report for the year 2019 by April 2020.
-The Bank has received its latest SREP requirement in January 2020 which has been set at 4,5% (2019: 4,5%), raising the Total Capital Ratio requirement to 15% without Pillar 2 Capital Guidance and to 15,5% with Pillar 2 Capital Guidance.
+The Bank will prepare and submit its ICAAP / ILAAP report for the year 2020 by June 2021.
+The Bank has received its latest SREP communication in December 2020 which noted that the CBC has adopted, in line with European Banking Authority's statement of 22 April 2020, a pragmatic approach towards SREP for the 2020 cycle, which focuses on the ability of the Bank to handle the challenges of COVID-19 crisis and its impact on their current and prospective risk profile.
+Furthermore, it noted that previous SREP decisions as communicated by CBC in January 2020 are not superseded nor amended and remain in force.
+Namely the latest SREP requirement has been set at 4,5% (2019: 4,5%), raising the Total Capital Ratio requirement to 15% without Pillar 2 Capital Guidance and to 15,5% with Pillar 2 Capital Guidance.